garysgray/Flask_ADVENTURE/README.md

 help
 ```

 The parser converts input into a structured command dict which the action handler executes.
+Supports direction synonyms, multiple pickup words, and `use [item] with [target]` syntax.

 ### Event System